E-Library How To

 New York Times (Digital Subscription)

-- New York Times (Connect when outside of the library network)
+- New York Times (link when outside of the library network)

 - click 'Redeem' on the resulting page